 The presence of high insulin levels in the blood forces the body to use muscle for energy instead of fat because abnormally high insulin levels keep stored fat locked in your fat cells.

 Fat cannot be burned in the presence of insulin.

-Gary Taubes in his book Good Calories, Bad Calories writes about this extensively and presents a hypothesis which supports Dr. Vernon's statement.
+Gary Taubes in his book Good Calories, Bad Calories writes about this extensively and presents a hypothesis that supports Dr. Vernon’s statement.
 His explanation makes a lot of sense to me.
-You can read more about how insulin effects fat storage on my research on obesity page.
+You can read more about how insulin affects fat storage on my research on the obesity page.

 Health Effects of a Low Carb Diet

-As I said above, a low carbohydrate diet is essentially a whole foods, traditional diet.
-Eating clean, organic meat, whole fat milk cream and butter, coconut oil, some low starch organic vegetables and low sugar fruits constitutes a diet plan you can love and eat for the rest of your life.
-Here's a more specific list of low carbohydrate foods.
+As I said above, a low carbohydrate diet is essentially whole food, traditional diet.
+Eating clean, organic meat, whole fat milk cream and butter, coconut oil, some low starch organic vegetables, and low sugar fruits constitutes a diet plan you can love and eat for the rest of your life.
+Here’s a more specific list of low carbohydrate foods.

-Eating a lower carb, higher saturated fat diet will have some seriously positive health effects:
+Eating a lower carb, the higher saturated fat diet will have some seriously positive health effects: